Final Game

 The result of the build out should be a finished game, playable from start-to-end, with completed assets, gameplay, and sound.
 We'll be swapping builds at this point so that we can all hunt for bugs in each-others games.

-Polishing and Presskit (5pts) [Due Before Class, Thursday, December 5th]
+Polishing and Presskit (5pts) [Due End-Of-Day, Thursday, December 5th]

 A finished game isn't finished until you've created a web page, selection of promotional screenshots, and so on.
 Also, this time exists so you can fix the game-breaking bugs your classmates will discover while playing your game.